 This set of Engineering Materials and Metallurgy online test focuses on “Ferro, Para and Dia Magnetic Materials”.

-1. How is the magnetic induction of a material defined?
+1. How is the magnetic induction of material defined?

 a) Wb m-2